 - Freebies – People like getting a deal.

 Knowing why people join loyalty programs helps you design a program and use language to motivate your customers to join.
-Try using language to highlighting exclusivity or triggers fear of loss when your program offers exclusive offers.
-You can highlight free when your customers can earn free product/service.
+Try using language to highlight exclusivity or trigger fear of loss when your program offers exclusive offers.
+You can highlight free when your customers can earn free products/services.

 Not all rewards/loyalty programs are the same.
 Keep in mind that you may be limited by the technical side when you implement a loyalty program.
 A punch card to reward a certain number of purchases is an example of a simple non-techy way to keep customers returning.
-Having customers sign up for email offers requires a little bit of tech – an email marketing service that is easy to use with very little hard costs.
-You can go all out and track customer purchases, send tailored offers based on purchasing history but that requires an infrastructure with lots of automation.
+Having customers sign up for email offers requires a little bit of tech – an email marketing service that is easy to use with very few hard costs.
+You can go all out and track customer purchases and send tailored offers based on purchasing history, but that requires an infrastructure with lots of automation.

 Your loyalty program needs to be valuable to your customer regardless of what your program is or what it offers.
 Customers should get something of value.